hazelcast/fraud-detection-onnx/README.md

     * Suggest ways to improve it!

-# Basic Fraud Detection System Monitoring in Hazelcast
+# Monitoring in Hazelcast

 WIP

-# Basic Fraud Detection Monitoring in Grafana
+# Monitoring in Grafana

 WIP